 - Why do life insurance companies care if I’ve been prescribed Ondansetron?

-- What kind of information will the insurance companies ask me or be interested in?
+- What information will insurance companies ask for, and what will they be interested in?

-- What rate (or price) can I qualify for?
+- What kind of rate or price can I qualify for?

-- What can I do to help ensure that I get the “best life insurance” for me?
+- What can I do to ensure that I get the best life insurance for me?

-So, without further ado, let’ dive right in!
+So, without further ado, let’s dive right in!